SherrySeibel/sharkhack/README.md

 # sharkhack
-This Repo was created as a visula demonstration for a Git workshop held at SharkHack 2018.
+This repo was created as a visual demonstration for a Git workshop held at SharkHack 2018.